 Webflow also allows live on-page edits so you can immediately preview the changes to your site whilst you're editing it.
 This will save hours of going back-and-forth between the CMS and web browser in order to see what changes look like on an actual website.

-Gone are the days of making edits and then flicking between oodles of tabs to preview the changes on the front-end, wondering if they will look exactly as they do here because, let's face it, WordPress' preview mode doesn't always even preview the updates you've made!
-It's not as clear-cut and doesn't always work.
+Gone are the days of making edits and then flicking between oodles of tabs to preview the changes on the front-end, wondering if they will look exactly as they do here because, let's face it, WordPress' preview mode doesn't always even preview the updates you've made.

 Webflow's live edits are a serious time-saver and can be published in literally seconds!